 The incremental amount of vessel traffic as a result of this Project will be negligible compared to existing vessel traffic in the area.
-Furthermore, the Project is predicted to have minor to negligible effects on marine birds therefore, the cumulative environmental effects of Project activities on Marine Birds within the Project Area are predicted to be not significant.
+Furthermore, qualified observer(s) will be monitoring for seabirds throughout the geohazard survey and the Project is predicted to have minor to negligible effects on marine birds therefore, the cumulative environmental effects of Project activities on Marine Birds within the Project Area are predicted to be not significant.